 MyoRegulator® PM-2200

 MyoRegulator® is based on our proprietary DoubleStim® technology, which provides simultaneous non-invasive stimulation at spinal and peripheral sites, resulting in suppression of hyperexcitable spinal circuits found in people with spasticity.
 MyoRegulator® has FDA “Breakthrough Device” designation and FDA has confirmed that clinical trials with MyoRegulator® are considered Non-Significant Risk (NSR).
 Early feasibility clinical use of our DoubleStim® technology has demonstrated promising results in treating spasticity related to stroke and cerebral palsy.
-An IRB-approved European pivotal trial in post-stroke spasticity has recently been successfully completed, and a US multi-center pivotal trial funded by NIH has recently gotten underway to support regulatory submissions for the MyoRegulator® system.
+An IRB-approved European pivotal trial in post-stroke spasticity has been successfully completed, and a US multi-center pivotal trial funded by NIH has also concluded.
+The MyoRegulator® device is also being evaluated in two clinical trials for people with ALS.

 ¹ Phadke et al., “Adverse Clinical Effects of Botulinum Toxin Intramuscular Injections for Spasticity”, Can J Neurol Sci.
 2016; 43:298-310